David-OConnor/plascad/README.md

 GenBank, SnapGene, and PlasCAD files are all generally compatible with each other; they can be switched between freely.
 However, PlasCAD currently does not support some features from the other formats, including Qualifiers.

+**Important**: Our GenBank parsing and saving currently does not handle primers well.

 ## Why another plasmid editor